Farmer Crisis Hotline

-Farmers – If you are in crisis (or know someone else who is in crisis) and need someone to talk to, please call us at 919-542-1396 and press #1 for the farmer crisis hotline or toll-free at 866-586-6746.
-The hotline is open Monday – Friday from 9am to 6pm.
+Farmers: If you are in crisis (or know someone else who is in crisis) and need someone to talk to, please call us at 919-542-1396 and press #1 for the Farmer Crisis Hotline or toll-free at 866-586-6746.
+The hotline is open Monday-Saturday from 9am to 6pm.

-If you are in danger of losing your farm and/or home, you may be in need of more in-depth assistance such as from one of our farm advocates, described further below.
-Call the farmer crisis hotline to learn more.
+If you are in danger of losing your farm and/or home, you may be in need of more in-depth assistance from one of our farm advocates, described below.
+Call the Farmer Crisis Hotline to learn more.